LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

 A black lists specifies known restricted criteria.
 The issue black lists are you have to know what to block, so it is incredibly easy to miss what to block.
-If we look at SQL injections some known bad characters are `- ; ' "`, but there are many ways to create a SQL injection as this Github page shows [sql-injection-payload-list](https://github.com/payloadbox/sql-injection-payload-list).
+If we look at SQL injections some known bad characters are `- ; ' "`, but there are many ways to create a SQL injection as this GitHub page shows [sql-injection-payload-list](https://github.com/payloadbox/sql-injection-payload-list).
 Looking through that list, a potential injection could include the `#` or `=` character which we have not added to our black list.
-Since there is no fail-safe to default deny like with the whitelist these characters will simply remain untouched.
+Since there is no fail-safe to default deny like with the whitelist these characters will remain untouched.
 The implementation of a blacklist is almost identical to a whitelist apart from the list and logic to favor detecting invalid state.
 In this C example, the two changes from the whitelist example is the use of strcspn() rather than strspn() and the bad\_chars array.
-With strcspn() it returns how many characters are before the first occurance of a given character in a list while strspn() returns the length of a substring it found with only acceptable characters.
+With strcspn() it returns how many characters are before the first occurrence of a given character in a list while strspn() returns the length of a substring it found with only acceptable characters.
 ```
 #include <stdio.h>
 #include <string.h>